 If you intentionally alter a lottery ticket with the intent to defraud, you are guilty of a Class I felony.

 As you might have guessed, it is also illegal to “utter” or transfer an altered lottery ticket.
 Here, the State has to prove first that you transferred or presented for payment a lottery ticket.
 Second, the ticket was altered.
 And third, the defendant must know that the ticket was altered and acted with the purpose to transfer or utter it.
 This is also a Class I felony.

 The third and final crime related to lottery tickets is simply possessing an altered lottery ticket with the intent to defraud.
 Here, the defendant must first possess a lottery ticket.
 Second, the ticket must be altered.
 And third, the purpose possessing the ticket must be with an intent to obtain money he or she was not entitled to receive.

 If you have any questions about gambling and the legality of similar activities, it’s better to be safe than sorry.
-Ask a criminal defense attorney at Meyer Van Severen, S.C. today!
+Ask a criminal defense attorney at Van Severen Law Office today!
 And if you or a loved one has an addiction, the National Council on Problem Gambling offers 24/7 help.